Can frugal living save you money? Absolutely it can.

 If you want or need to be very frugal then you need to focus on extreme frugal living tips.
 Becoming very frugal is much more way out than a few money saving tips – you have been warned!

-Want even more tips on how to be frugal?
+Want even more tips and steps on how to be frugal?

 I know, you’ve got the bit between now and all of the above tips are going to save you money.
 But of course you don’t need to stop there, you can carry on with living frugally with all the frugal living tips below when you are ready.